 The biggest question on people's minds - Is Iran Safe?
-This most commonly asked question is also the most easy to answer - Yes.
-So here are some common questions and responses from Westerners who have experienced Iran for themselves, in additional to useful safety information for visitors.
+This most commonly asked question is also the most easy to answer - Yes it's SAFE.
+So here are some common questions and responses from Westerners who have experienced Iran for themselves, in additional to useful safety information for visitors below.

 Iran is perhaps one of the safest countries in the world, well for genuine travelers anyway.
 Assuming you avoid political issues, Iran is very safe because the locals are genuinely concerned that nothing negative happens to you.